flira/img/README.md

 <h1>IMG Crossmedia Studio Website</h1>
-<p>Front-end codes for the new IMG Crossmedia Studio website, now with responsive web design using html5, css3 and js.
-Coming soon at http://www.img.tv/</p>
+<p>Front-end codes for the new IMG Crossmedia Studio website, now with responsive web design using html5, css3 and js.</p>